cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/FailoverApi.md

 Activate failover entity backup on replication clsuter.

-Specifies the configuration required for activating backup for failover objects on replication cluster.
+**Privileges:** ```RESTORE_MODIFY``` <br><br>Specifies the configuration required for activating backup for failover objects on replication cluster.
 Here orchastrator can call this API multiple times as long as full set of object are non-overlapping.
 They can also use the existing job if its compatible to backup failover objects.

 ### Example

 * Api Key Authentication (APIKeyHeader):
+* Api Key Authentication (Bearer):
+* Api Key Authentication (SessionIdHeader):
 ```python
 from cohesity_sdk.cluster.cluster_client import ClusterClient
 from cohesity_sdk.cluster.model.replication_backup_activation import ReplicationBackupActivation